 The episode begins with a focus on American photographer Robert Mapplethorpe – in particular, an evocative self-portrait taken a few months before he died, where he is holding a cane with a skull on it.
-Anne Lyden is Chief Curator of the current exhibition at the Scottish National Portrait Gallery, Self Evidence : Photographs by Woodman, Arbus and Mapplethorpe.
+Anne Lyden is Chief Curator of a recent exhibition at the Scottish National Portrait Gallery which showcased the work of Mapplethorpe, as well as Diane Arbus and Francesca Woodman.
 She gives some behind the scenes details on the staging of the photo before explaining how the image makes the viewer consider their own mortality.

 We also hear from Fiona Anderson, a lecturer in Art History at Newcastle University who provides some historical context to Mapplethorpe’s work, a lot of which was made in 1980s Reagan-era America.
 There was a rise in far right conservatism in the States at the time and Ronald Reagan himself declared AIDS as “god’s punishment” for homosexuality.
 Mapplethorpe’s treatment of gay eroticism, nudity and sado-masochism made him a controversial figure and many art curators of the time risked their careers to defend his work.
 “The state should not be making decisions about what art is obscene,” Anderson suggests.